PhotonicGluon/Quaestiones/README.md

 * The function must return two things:
     * **A string** which is the input for the puzzle
     * **Another string** which is the correct answer for the puzzle

+# FAQ
+## Where should I (an administrator) go to if I require more specific model editing?
+You should go to [http://127.0.0.1:8000/admin](http://127.0.0.1:8000/admin) and modify the models there.
+If that still does not contain what you need, you should edit the database itself or modify the source code of Quaestiones.